-The consolidated financial statements of the Issuer contained in Annex B (Issuer's 2010 Annual Report) have been audited without qualification for the financial year ended 31 December 2010 by Ernst & Young LLP of 1 More Place, London SE1 2AF, United Kingdom, a member of the Institute of Chartered Accountants.
+The consolidated financial statements of the Issuer contained in Annex A (Issuer's 2010 Annual Report) and Annex B (Issuer's 2011 Annual Report) have been audited without qualification for the financial years ended 31 December 2010 and 31 December 2011, respectively by Ernst & Young LLP of 1 More Place, London SE1 2AF, United Kingdom, a member of the Institute of Chartered Accountants.
+The auditors' report to the consolidated financial statements of the Issuer for the year ended 31 December 2011 contains an emphasis of matter, which has been reproduced on page 41 of these Listing Particulars.